 Following the Bank's settlement with the CFTC, five separate putative class actions were filed in the Northern District of Illinois against DBAG and the Corporation.
 The cases allege that DBAG and the Corporation participated in a scheme between January and December 2013 to spoof the market for U.S. Treasuries futures and options contracts and Eurodollars futures and options contracts.
 Plaintiffs filed a consolidated complaint on November 13, 2020.
 DBAG and the Corporation filed a motion to dismiss on January 15, 2021; briefing on motions to dismiss concluded on April 16, 2021.
-On September 20, 2021, the judge ordered supplemental briefing on the issues of Article III standing and jurisdictional discovery.
-Supplemental briefing concluded on November 1, 2021.
-On July 20, 2022, the Court issued an order authorizing plaintiffs to take limited jurisdictional discovery.
+On September 20, 2021, the judge ordered supplemental briefing on the issues of standing and jurisdictional discovery.
+On July 20, 2022, the judge ordered limited jurisdictional discovery which has been substantially completed.
+Plaintiffs filed an amended complaint on July 14, 2023.
+DBAG and the Corporation have until September 12, 2023, to file a motion to dismiss the amended complaint; Plaintiffs' response is due November 13, 2023 with DBAG and the Corporation's reply due December 13, 2023.